Best Of17 min read

 Pros:

-• Best-in-class Google Workspace integration, full stop
+• Best-in-class Google Workspace integration, period

 • Very low adoption friction for Gmail users